 “You make it come out.”

 We swim in the same lane.
-Although we’re both dragging by the end of practice, I feel my old joy returning.
+Although we are both dragging by the end of practice, I feel my old joy returning.
 Scott has a note for me to give to Lydia.
 He says I can read it.
 I almost laugh at how immature it sounds.
-He just doesn’t have the balls to tell her directly how much he loves and misses her.
+He just does not have the balls to tell her directly how much he loves and misses her.
 First love.
 I need to help that boy.
 I stay late at Lydia’s, so I don’t get home until eight.
 Dad and Susan are watching TV and ignore me when I get in.
 I warm up a bowl of spaghetti and take it up to my room.
 I almost drop the bowl when I see Robby sitting in my window.

 “I like the view from up here, almost as good as from the top of the trees.”